supseven-at/inline-page-module/Readme.md

 restrictions.

 > **Important**: Having referenced records from multiple fields in several
-> "colPos"es is currently not supported.
-Each field has its own view.
+> "colPos" in the same page layout view is currently not supported.
+Each field
+> has its own view.

 ### Restricting fields